-\paragraph{When a signal is considered interpretable.} We also use the same evaluation to define when a signal should count as \emph{interpretable} under a hypothesis-testing criterion.
+We also use the same evaluation to define when a signal should count as \emph{interpretable} under a hypothesis-testing criterion.
 Given a candidate interpretation and judge scores, we ask whether the interpretation reliably explains the signal on meaningful contexts, rather than succeeding equally on random contexts.
 Concretely, we compute a one-sided $p$-value using Fisher's exact test \cite{fisher1922interpretation} to test whether the judge accepts the interpretation more often on top contexts than on random contexts.
 We then control false discoveries across signals by reporting the fraction of signals with False Discovery Rate (FDR) $\leq 5\%$; signals passing this criterion are labeled \emph{interpretable}.
 This measure of interpretability is meant to distinguish signal from noise, rather than to fully quantify the intrinsic quality of the interpretation.

 We then estimate the fraction of interpretable signals under our criterion.
-We find that a \textbf{substantial portion of signals} meet this criterion in all three models: 63\% (62--64\%) in GPT-2 Small, 50\% (49--51\%) in Pythia-160M, and 31\% (30--32\%) in Gemma-2 2B.
+We find that the fraction of interpretable signals varies across models: 63\% (95\% CI: 62--64\%) in GPT-2 Small, 50\% (49--51\%) in Pythia-160M, and 31\% (30--32\%) in Gemma-2 2B.
 This result suggests that many ACC++ signals correspond to consistent attention interactions rather than noise. \trim{Thereby, the circuits provided by ACC++ become an extremely useful tool to analyze and understand model behavior: they contain the components causal for the model's output, connected by \emph{interpretable}, attention-causal edges.}